-Businesses can claim 100% tax relief for their investment in qualifying expenditure incurred on plant or machinery up to a maximum of £1m per year.
-In addition, businesses will be able to claim 100% allowances on further capital expenditure on the provision of most plant and machinery incurred on or after 1 April 2023 but before 1 April 2026.
-50% first year allowances will be available for "special rate" expenditure on such items as integral features of buildings and structures and long-life asset expenditure.
+■ Businesses can claim 100% tax relief for their investment in qualifying expenditure incurred on plant or machinery up to a maximum of £1m per year.
+In addition, companies can claim 100% allowances on further capital expenditure on the provision of most plant and machinery, though this does not apply to "special rate" expenditure on such items as integral features of buildings and structures and long-life asset expenditure - an initial allowance of 50% is available for such expenditure with allowances of 6% per annum on the remaining 50%.